johnsanthosh/timesheet/README.md

    - Choose type: Detailed (individual entries) or Summary (totals)
    - Choose scope: All users or specific user
    - Click "Export" to download

+5. **View Settings**:
+   - Navigate to "Settings" in the menu
+   - View information about entry editing rules:
+     - Users can only add end time and notes to in-progress entries
+     - Users cannot delete entries (only admins can)
+     - Once an entry has an end time, only admins can modify it
+     - Users can only add entries for today's date

 ## Scripts